OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 </html>
 ```

-### Create the CSS file for the task pane
+### Specify the CSS for the task pane

-Create a file in the **./src/msg-compose** folder named **insert-gist.css**, and add the following code to define the styles used by the task pane.
+In the project that you've created, the task pane CSS is specified in the file **./src/taskpane/taskpane.css**.
+Open that file and replace the entire contents with the following code.

 ```css
 /* Copyright (c) Microsoft.
 All rights reserved.
 Licensed under the MIT license.
 See full license in root of repo. */